YiyanYang0728/AOA_Evolution/README.md

-# Evolution of ammonia-oxidizing archaea related to global events
+# The evolution pathway of ammonia-oxidizing archaea shaped by major geological events
 ## Datasets for this article.
 Description:
 1. Dataset S1.
 70 markers sequences